timftw21/iwz-mod/README.md

  - The match summary now displays cards for weapon levels and unlocked calling cards
  - Calling cards now display within in-game challenge notifications to indicate that you've completed the highest tier for a challenge
  - Certain calling card challenge requirements have been eased (some of them were clearly meant to pad the game's lifecycle)
- - In-game challenge popups use the active requirements for the completed tier
  - XP rewards for completed challenges are now more generous
  - Custom lobby music is now supported; drag supported files into iw7-mod\custom_music to bring them in-game
  - Red-screen visual is less intrusive